Ajstros/pyripherals/docs/source/register_index_guide.rst

 3. Enter hex address and default value
 --------------------------------------

-The address and default value for the register should be taken from the chipΓÇÖs datasheet and entered in hexadecimal.
+The address and default value for the register should be taken from the chip’s datasheet and entered in hexadecimal.
 WRITE_IN is located at address 0x00 with default value 0x0000.
-Enter these values in the ΓÇ£Hex AddressΓÇ¥ and ΓÇ£Default ValueΓÇ¥ columns.
+Enter these values in the “Hex Address” and “Default Value” columns.

 - Note: the extra zeros are for readability only.
 (0x00 == 0x0)
-- Note: the ΓÇ£0xΓÇ¥ prefix on hexadecimal values is for readability only, it is recommended, but not required (0x10 == 10┬¡).
-The ΓÇ£Hex AddressΓÇ¥ and ΓÇ£Default ValueΓÇ¥ columns MUST be given as hexadecimal values.
+- Note: the “0x” prefix on hexadecimal values is for readability only, it is recommended, but not required (0x10 == 10­).
+The “Hex Address” and “Default Value” columns MUST be given as hexadecimal values.

     16

 4. Enter bit width, upper bit index, and lower index
 ----------------------------------------------------

-The bit width, upper index, and lower index should be taken from the chipΓÇÖs datasheet and entered in decimal.
+The bit width, upper index, and lower index should be taken from the chip’s datasheet and entered in decimal.
 WRITE_IN has the following values concerning bit indices.
 Enter these values in their corresponding columns.

     Bit Width: 16